 Iain Dale presents the Evening Showon LBC Radio (Monday – Thursday, 7–10pm).
 He was named Radio Presenter of the Year for 2013 & 2016 at the Arqiva Awards.
 He has also co-presented LBC’s seven hour long general election night programme in 2010, 2015 and 2017.

 He is a panellist three days a week on CNN Talk on CNN International, with Max Foster, Liam Halligan and Ayesha Hazarika.
 He is a regular contributor to Newsnight, the Andrew Marr Show, the Daily/Sunday Politics and The Wright Stuff.
 In April 2018, he made a much acclaimed debut appearance on the BBC’s Question Time.
 He appears as a regular political pundit on various Sky and BBC news programmes.

 Iain is also the creator and co-presenter of the For the Many podcast, which he records with former Home Secretary Jacqui Smith.
 In 2018, he launched a new podcast, Iain Dale’s Book Club, with guests including Sebastian Faulks, Jeffrey Archer and James O’Brien.

-His latest book, Why Can’t We All Just Get Along: How To Disagree Without Losing Friends, is published in June 2020 by HarperCollins.
+His latest book, Why Can’t We All Just Get Along: How To Disagree Without Losing Friends, was published in August 2020 by HarperCollins.
 Why Can’t We All Just Get Along is part-memoir, part-polemic about the state of discourse in Britain and the world today.